sosy-lab/cpachecker/doc/tutorials/test-harness.md

     1. A definition for the failing method `void __assert_fail(..)`, and
     2. A definition for the __VERIFIER_nondet_int method.
         This defines return values for __VERIFIER_nondet_int
-        that reach the failing assertion:
+        that reach the failing assertion.
-        On the first call, __VERIFIER_nondet_int should return 197, and on the second call, it should return 199.
+        In our case, this is alternating numbers for 'choiceN' (6, 9, 10, 14, 15, 0)
+        and for 'choiceDiv' (3, 3, 2, 7, 3).
+        The last 'choiceN', 0, makes the program break the while-loop.

 2. Compile the test harness against the example program:
     ```